miglgvt/miglgvt/README.md

 I'm always open to collaboration, whether it's on a research project, coding challenge, or just exchanging knowledge.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/miguel-gonvaltej/) or send me an email miguelgonval@gmail.com!

-Feel free to reach out if you have questions, ideas, or just want to geek out about bioinformatics! 🌐🧬
+Feel free to reach out if you have questions, ideas, or just want to geek out about bioinformatics or ML! 🌐🧬

 Happy coding!
 Miguel